inblockio/aqua-docs/Immutable_Hyperlinks.md

 on the remote server.

 The limitations of URL's is that they are not expressing a specific state of the resource they represent.
+There is no way to verify if the content of the page is consistant with the content of the page who send a URL.
 For news pages this means that the content of the page could have changed.
 E.g. two visitors of the same news page could see two different pages.

-We need a better way to hyperlink so it's representing the state of the resource which is linked.
+We need a better way to hyperlink so it's sure, that what is linked is consistant across domains and users.
+Therefore we introduce Aqua URI's which are used to enable the receive to verify the state of the ressource.

 Goal
 ----

-Stateful Hyperlinks as Unique Resource Identifiers (URI's).
+Use Immutable Hyperlinks as Unique Resource Identifiers (URI's) to allow a consistant referenciation of ressources with the ability to verify them with the AQP.

 Success Criteria
 ----------------

-A Stateful Hyperlink schema which links to a specific state of a resource.
-Instead of a sateless hyperlink we use verification_hash as a URI which acts also as a checksum for the retrieved revision.
+A Immutable Hyperlink schema which links to a specific state of a resource.
+Instead of a stateless hyperlink we use verification_hash as a URI which acts as the checksum to verify the retrieved revision.

 Input
 -----